 Although some Twitter firestorms centered on sexism in science have spurred public apologies, women scientists who speak up about sexism in their field can face a “vicious backlash,” sometimes to the point of rape threats or death threats, Morello writes.
 In “We Can # It,” published in Nature on November 12, 2015, she examines what fuels Twitterstorms in science, the consequences of social-media activism about sexism, and how scientists can protect themselves from retribution for expressing their views publicly.
 To report the story, Morello sifted through thousands of tweets, spoke with women who had been involved in social-media conversations about sexism in science, and tracked down experts—from feminist scholars to communication experts to network analysts.

 As Morello writes, discussion of sexism in science is not new.
 Its presence on social media is what has changed.
-She quotes geobiologist Hope Jahren: “ ‘Guys have been wearing girly shirts forever,’ ” [Jahren] says. “ ‘The women around them have been rolling their eyes and going home and saying, “What a buffoon.
+She quotes geobiologist Hope Jahren: “ ‘Guys have been wearing girly shirts forever,’” [Jahren] says. “ ‘The women around them have been rolling their eyes and going home and saying, “What a buffoon.
 I’m so sick of this crap.”
 They’ve been doing it in the women’s room and doing it in the coffee room.’
-But now, Jahren says, ‘Twitter is that thought under your breath.’ ” Here, Morello tells TON co-founder Jeanne Erdmann the story behind her story.
+But now, Jahren says, ‘Twitter is that thought under your breath.’”
+Here, Morello tells TON editor-at-large Jeanne Erdmann the story behind her story.
+(This interview has been edited for length and clarity.)

 Your feature spans events that unfolded over 18 months or so.
 What finally made you decide to write about women scientists on Twitter?